-- GDAL is an open source C library to translate data formats, used practically everywhere.
-It supports GeoPackage Features as of version 1.11.0.
-Tiles support was recently developed and will be available in GDAL 2.0.
+- GDAL is an open source C/C++ library to translate data formats, used practically everywhere.
+It supports GeoPackage Features as of version 1.11.0 and tiles since GDAL 2.0.
 See the GDAL GeoPackage vector and raster documentation for more information.

 QGIS is the most used open source desktop GIS.
-It can read and write GeoPackage Features as of version 2.10.1 based on GDAL/OGR.
-GeoPackage Tiles will be available as soon as GDAL version 2.x is included in a future release.
+Based on GDAL/OGR, it can read and write GeoPackage Features as of version 2.10.1, and read Tiles as of version 2.18.

 GeoServer, an open source Java Server implementing WMS, WFS, WCS and WPS makes available a GeoPackage plugin that can handle both Tiles and Features.
 It can be the source of data for GeoServer, serving the data in the GeoPackage as a OGC web standards.
 GeoServer can also generate GeoPackages in a variety of ways (WMS or WFS output, or a WPS process).
 The plugin is still a 'community module', so it is unsupported and only available as a nightly build in the community section.

 - Esri's GIS software is the most recognized in the world, and their ArcGIS for Desktop 10.2.2 and above support reading and writing GeoPackage Features.
 ArcGIS 10.3 for Desktop adds reading and writing GeoPackage Tiles.
 ArcGIS Runtime SDK's for Android and Java 10.2.4 and above support reading and writing GeoPackage Features, and reading GeoPackage Tiles.
 ArcGIS Pro version 1.1 supports reading GeoPackage Features.